 The Royal Institute for Deaf and Blind Children, at North Rocks, was the new name for the Royal Institution for Deaf and Blind Children, which continued work started by the Deaf and Dumb Institution in Sydney in 1860.
 It was a school and disability institution, with residential facilities, including the Special School for Multi-Handicapped Blind Children.
 In 2014 the Royal Institute for Deaf and Blind Children was a leading non-government provider of services to children with visual and auditory impairments, across a number of sites in Sydney.
+In 2021 the Royal Institute for Deaf and Blind Children rebranded, aligning all of its services under the name NextSense.

 The Deaf and Blind Children's Centre was mentioned in a 1979 Commonwealth Government report called Why are they in children's homes: report of the ACOSS children's home intake survey.